Signed Into Law

 Which agencies enforce SB213?

-SB213 is enforced by Texas Department of Insurance and Office of the Attorney General.
+SB213 is enforced by Office of the Attorney General and Texas Department of Insurance.

 Q

-The compliance urgency for SB213 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB213 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q